Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/sentinel-xs-farming.md

 ## Method

 1. Make sure the in-game time is 22:00-04:00.
-You make check this from your iFruit phone or in the top-right corner of the Pause Menu.
+You may check this from your iFruit phone or in the top-right corner of the Pause Menu.

 2. Circle the block shown in the map below in counter-clockwise direction using